-If you are running ColdFusion in a multihomed environment and have problems displaying the ColdFusion Administrator, see Web Server Management for configuration information.
+Note: If you are running ColdFusion in a multihomed environment and have problems displaying the ColdFusion Administrator, see "Web Server Management" on page 95 for configuration information.

-For more information, see Using the ColdFusion Administrator.
+For more information, see "Using the ColdFusion Administrator" on page 9.

 Key features of the ColdFusion Administrator